 - The master unit displays, or makes available to be read by the remote controller, the sum of the actual values of all the units - The ranges for setting the values, adjustment limits, protections (OVP etc.) and user events (UVD etc.) of the master are adapted to the total number of units.
-Thus, if e.g. 5 units each with a power of 15 kW are connected to a 75 kW system, then the master can be set in the range 0...75 kW. - Slaves are no operable as long as being controlled by the master - Slave units will show the alarm MSP in the display as long as they not have been initialized by the master.
-The same alarm is signaled after a connection drop to the master unit occurred. - In case the function generator of the master unit is going to be used, the Share bus must be connected as well
+Thus, if e.g. 5 units each with a power of 15 kW are connected together to a 75 kW system, then the master can be set in the range 0...75 kW. - Slaves are no operable as long as being controlled by the master - Slaves which haven't yet been initialized by the master will show the alarm MSP in the display.
+The same alarm is signaled upon MS bus errors.